 In the emergency department, a positive pregnancy test should spark further evaluation, especially if the patient is reporting abdominal or pelvic pain and or vaginal bleeding.
 Consideration must be given to the possibility of an ectopic pregnancy, a potentially life-threatening condition that occurs in approximately 2% of reported pregnancies.

 A single beta-HCG level does not provide any information on whether a pregnancy is intrauterine.
 An emergent ultrasound should be performed for any pregnant female in whom ectopic pregnancy is suspected.
-Ultrasound may demonstrate an intrauterine pregnancy, an ectopic pregnancy, findings suggestive of an extrauterine pregnancy (solid or complex adnexal mass), or may be indeterminate.
-The ultrasound may identify free-fluid in the abdomen or pelvis concerning for ruptured ectopic.
-Once an intrauterine pregnancy is identified on ultrasound, the presence of a concomitant extrauterine pregnancy, also known as a heterotopic pregnancy, is highly unlikely in the general population with estimates ranging from approximately 1/8,000 to 1/30,000 pregnancies.
+Ultrasound may demonstrate an intrauterine pregnancy, an ectopic pregnancy, findings suggestive of an extrauterine pregnancy (solid or complex adnexal mass), or might be indeterminate.
+The ultrasound may identify free-fluid in the abdomen or pelvis, concerning for a ruptured ectopic.
+Once an intrauterine pregnancy is identified on ultrasound, the presence of a concomitant extrauterine pregnancy, also known as a heterotopic pregnancy, is highly unlikely in the general population, with estimates ranging from approximately 1 per 8,000 to 1 per 30,000 pregnancies.
 This does not apply to those with risk factors for heterotopic such as receiving fertility medications, history of ectopic, or history of pelvic inflammatory disease.

 If the ultrasound results are indeterminate, the "discriminatory zone" can be used to help clinically correlate the ultrasound findings with the beta-HCG level.
 The discriminatory zone is the approximate beta-HCG threshold where an intrauterine pregnancy can typically be identified by ultrasound.
 Transvaginal ultrasound has high sensitivity when beta-HCG levels are above 1,500 mIU/mL, while the threshold is much higher using the transabdominal approach (approximately 6,000 mIU/mL).
 If a symptomatic patient has an indeterminate ultrasound with a beta-HCG above the "discriminatory zone," the diagnosis of ectopic pregnancy must be considered, and consultation with OB/GYN is recommended.